 Size and amount of compression

 Picking the right size for the pants can be a bit tricky.
-You want them to be narrow enough to offer a good amount of compression, but wide enough to remain comfortable without restricting your blood flow.
+You want them to be tight enough to offer a good amount of compression, but wide enough to remain comfortable without restricting your blood flow.
 Overall, I never had a problem picking the right size, I am 6 ft tall and have relatively wide thighs, but the size “L” fits me perfectly with all brands.
-I would advise to pick your usual size unless the manufacturer specifically recommends otherwise.
+I would advise picking your usual size unless the manufacturer specifically recommends otherwise.

 A lot of NBA players wear compression shorts, but as my main motivation was to improve muscle temperature I was in the market for long pants.
 There are two different styles you most often see: